Skip to main content

 Book a Session

-The Skills Centre will be holding a variety of group sessions and workshops for students to attend throughout the academic year.
-You can browse what sessions we have taking place throughout the term, in which you can reserve your spot by booking through here.
+Group Workshops: The Skills Centre hold a variety of scheduled weekly group workshops for students to attend throughout the academic year.
+You can browse what sessions we have taking place by looking at our Public Calendar - UCC Skills Centre or by clicking on the Group Workshop Button (below) to reserve your spot.

 If our group session calendar is not displaying, please access it by clicking the following link: Public Calendar